-The shareholding in Cuscal is measured at cost as its fair value cannot be measured reliably.
-This Company was created by credit unions to supply services to the shareholding credit unions.
-Originally shares were held to enable the Credit Union to receive essential banking services.
-The shares are not publicly traded and are not redeemable.
+The shareholdings in Cuscal and Indue are measured at cost as their fair value cannot be measured reliably.
+These companies were created by credit unions to supply services to the shareholding credit unions.
+Originally shares were held in Cuscal to enable the Credit Union to receive essential banking services.
+During the year the Credit Union purchased shares in Indue which now provides the banking services to the Credit Union.
+The shares in both companies are not able to be publicly traded and are not redeemable.

-The financial reports of Cuscal record net tangible assets backing of these shares exceeding their cost value.
-Based on net assets of Cuscal, any fair value determination on these shares is likely to be greater than their cost value, but due to the absence of a ready market and restrictions on the ability to transfer the shares, a market value is not able to be determined readily.
-Shares may be sold to another shareholder of the Company.
-The Credit Union does not currently intend to dispose of these shares.
+The financial reports of Cuscal and Indue record net tangible assets backing of these shares exceeding their cost value.
+Based on net assets of Cuscal and Indue, any fair value determination on these shares is likely to be greater than their cost value, but due to the absence of a ready market and restrictions on the ability to transfer the shares, a market value is not able to be determined readily.
+Shares may be sold to other shareholders of the companies.